Open-source multi-agent AI for theorists

 The lean agent searches Loogle for the right Mathlib lemma, reads the proof state, adds a missing hypothesis, and produces a proof that compiles with zero errors.

-Install from the VS Code Marketplace, sign in for free researcher access or add your own API key, and run your first agent.
+Install the VS Code extension from the Marketplace or the CLI (npm install -g @texra-ai/cli); add your own API key or connect a provider subscription, and run your first agent.

 OpenAI, Anthropic Claude, Google Gemini, DeepSeek, xAI Grok, Moonshot Kimi, Qwen, GLM, and more via OpenRouter.
-Bring your own API key, or sign in for free researcher access — each agent on a team can run a different model.
+Bring your own API key, or use a provider subscription you already pay for (ChatGPT, Grok, Kimi Code, GLM Coding Plan, and GitHub Copilot in VS Code).
+Each agent on a team can run a different model.

-Yes — via git sync.
-See the Overleaf guide.
+Yes, via git sync.
+Read the Overleaf guide.

-Yes — the @texra-ai/cli terminal client runs the same agents and sign-in on your .tex projects, for scripts, CI, and remote machines.
-See the CLI guide.
+Yes.
+The @texra-ai/cli terminal client runs the same agents and sign-in on your .tex projects for scripts, CI, and remote machines.
+Read the CLI guide.

-Yes — agents are YAML files you can modify or create from scratch.
-See Custom Agents.
+Yes.
+Agents are YAML files you can modify or create from scratch.
+Read the custom agents guide.

 Email contact@texra.ai or open an issue on GitHub.